dell/csm-operator/tests/README.md

 # E2E Tests

-The E2E tests test the installation of Dell CSM Drivers and Modules.
+The end-to-end tests test the functionality of the operator as a whole by installing different combinations of drivers and modules, enabling and disabling components, and verifying the installed functionality (using e.g. cert-csi).
+All test scenarios are specified in `tests/e2e/testfiles/scenarios.yaml` and are tagged by which test suite(s) they are a part of -- test suites include a test suite for each driver and module, as well as a `sanity` suite, which is designed to be run anytime changes made to the operator are being checked into the main branch.

 ## Prerequisites

 - A supported environment where the Dell Container Storage Modules Operator is running and a storageclass is installed.
 - All prerequisites for a specific driver and modules to test.
 For documentation, please visit [Container Storage Modules documentation](https://dell.github.io/csm-docs/)
-- For tests that configure secret/storageclasses; The following namespaces need to be created beforehand:
+- The following namespaces need to be created beforehand:
   - `dell`
   - `karavi`
   - `authorization`
   - `proxy-ns`
+- In addition, for drivers that do not use the secret and storageclass creation steps, any required secrets, storageclasses, etc. will need to be created beforehand.
 - Ginkgo v2 is installed.
 To install, go to `tests/e2e` and run the following commands:
 ```bash
 go install github.com/onsi/ginkgo/v2/ginkgo
 go get github.com/onsi/gomega/...